Macedonians (ethnic group): Ottoman period

-After the final Ottoman conquest of the Balkans by the Ottomans in the 14th/15th century, all Eastern Orthodox Christians were included in a specific ethno-religious community under Graeco-Byzantine jurisdiction called Rum Millet.
+After the final conquest of the Balkans by the Ottomans in the 14th/15th century, all Eastern Orthodox Christians were included in a specific ethno-religious community under Graeco-Byzantine jurisdiction called Rum Millet.
 Belonging to this religious commonwealth was so important that most of the common people began to identify themselves as Christians.
 However, ethnonyms never disappeared and some form of primary ethnic identity was available.
 This is confirmed from a Sultan's Firman from 1680 which describes the ethnic groups in the Balkan territories of the Empire as follows: Greeks, Albanians, Serbs, Vlachs and Bulgarians.

 Throughout the Middle Ages and Ottoman rule up until the early 20th century the Slavic-speaking population majority in the region of Macedonia were more commonly referred to (both by themselves and outsiders) as Bulgarians.
 However, in pre-nationalist times, terms such as "Bulgarian" did not possess a strict ethno-nationalistic meaning, rather, they were loose, often interchangeable terms which could simultaneously denote regional habitation, allegiance to a particular empire, religious orientation, membership in certain social groups.
-(Note: See:) Similarly, a "Byzantine" was a Roman subject of Constantinople, and the term bore no strict ethnic connotations, Greek or otherwise.
-Overall, in the Middle Ages, "a person's origin was distinctly regional", and in the Ottoman era, before the 19th-century rise of nationalism, it was based on the corresponding confessional community.
+(Note: See:) Overall, in the Middle Ages, "a person's origin was distinctly regional", and in the Ottoman era, before the 19th-century rise of nationalism, it was based on the corresponding confessional community.
+On the other side, according to Richard J. Crampton, the development of Old Church Slavonic literacy during the 10th century had the effect of preventing the assimilation of the Eastern South Slavs into the Byzantine culture, which promoted the formation of a distinct Bulgarian identity then.